-Taylor Doyle is a video, performance artist and wrestler currently living in London, UK.
+Taylor Doyle is a video, performance artist and wrestler based in London, UK and London, ON.